jojo157/Delightful-Penguins/README.md

 Errors
 - Element p not allowed as child of element small in this context.
   - This error was present as I had a small element as a parent with a p element as a child.
-I fixed this error by swaping the roles.
+I fixed this error by swapping the roles.
 - Unclosed element div.
   - I located the element and closed the corresponding div tag.